rperezibacache/LMI_Control_DER_units/README.md

 ### Dependencies

 ### Example
-In *example.py* an example of a DER unit of 2[MVA] is provided.
-The nominal values and the parameters are provide in *SYSTEM DEFINITION* section.
-In *main_LMI.py* a group of functions definitions are provided, which are called from *example.py*.
+In `example.py` an example of a DER unit of 2[MVA] is provided.
+The nominal values and the circuit parameters are provided in `--SYSTEM DEFINITION--` section.
+In `main_LMI.py`, local functions are difined, which are called from `example.py`.
 To execute the example, just run:

 ```
 python example.py
 ```
+The algorithm converges in few seconds.
+If desired, the nominal values and circuit parameters can be modified for a different DER unit with other sampling time.
+If that is the case, and the control design problem result infeasible, the authors recommend to adjust the `gamma_(j)` values.